-Unshielded Twisted Pair cable is most certainly by far the most popular cable around the world.
+Unshielded Twisted Pair (UTP) cable is most certainly by far the most popular cable around the world.
 UTP cable is used not only for networking but also for the traditional telephone (UTP-Cat 1).
-There are 6+ different types of UTP categories and, depending on what you want to achieve, you would need the appropriate type of cable.
-UTP-CAT5e is the most popular UTP cable, it came to replace the well known coaxial cable which was not able to keep up with the continuous growth for faster and more reliable networks.
+There are seven different types of UTP categories and, depending on what you want to achieve, you would need the appropriate type of cable.
+UTP-CAT5e is the most popular UTP cable which came to replace the old coaxial cable that was not able to keep up with the constant growing need for faster and more reliable networks.

 The characteristics of UTP are very good and make it easy to work with, install, expand and troubleshoot and we are going to look at the different wiring schemes available for UTP, how to create a straight through UTP cable, rules for safe operation and a lot of other cool stuff !

-So let's have a quick look at each of the UTP categories available today:
+So let's have a quick look at each of the UTP categories available today along with their specifications:

-CAT1 is typically telephone wire.
+CAT1 is typically used for telephone wire.
 This type of wire is not capable of supporting computer network traffic and is not twisted.
-It is also used by phone companies who provide ISDN, where the wiring between the customer's site and the phone company's network uses CAT 1 cable.
+CAT1is also used by telco companies providing ISDN and PSTN services.
+In such cases the wiring between the customer's site and the telco’s network is performed using CAT 1 type cable.

-CAT6 wire was originally designed to support gigabit Ethernet (although there are standards that will allow gigabit transmission over CAT5 wire, that's CAT 5e).
-It is similar to CAT5 wire, but contains a physical separator between the 4 pairs to further reduce electromagnetic interference.
+CAT6 wire was originally designed to support gigabit Ethernet, although there are standards that will allow gigabit transmission over CAT5e wire..
+It is similar to CAT5e wire, but contains a physical separator between the four pairs to further reduce electromagnetic interference.
 CAT6 is able to support speeds of 1Gbps for lengths of up to 100 meters, and 10Gbps is also supported for lengths of up to 55 meters.

 The next pages show you how UTP cable is wired and the different wiring schemes.
 It's well worth visiting and reading about.